-The MET is offered twice monthly, and you must register with your local test center to take it.
+The MET is offered at least once a month, and you must register with your local test center to take it.
 New test forms are developed for each administration.

 You may take the MET as many times as you want, but no more than once in a month.
 We recommend that you allow for eight weeks of language study between each attempt.